We Tested Disney’s New Star Wars Ride — and It’s Unlike Anything You’ve Ever Experienced (Video)

 In other words, if you weren’t planning on making a trip to Walt Disney World or Disneyland Resort next year, shift those travel plans into hyperdrive immediately.

-This state-of-the-art attraction, which opens at Disney’s Hollywood Studios on Dec.
-5th and Disneyland Park on Jan.
+This state-of-the-art attraction, which opened at Disney’s Hollywood Studios on Dec.
+5, 2019 and Disneyland Park on Jan.
 17, 2020, sees passengers recruited to join the Resistance, only to find themselves trapped aboard a Star Destroyer in desperate need of a way out.
 With the help of Poe Dameron, Finn, and a reprogrammed First Order R5-Series droid, riders will encounter numerous threats along the way — including over 50 Stormtroopers, 60-foot AT-ATs, and frightful First Order officers — as they attempt to reach safety.